Skip to main content

 3. In this view, click on the Add toolbar button.

-4. In the Add list of devices list panel proceeds with the following settings:
+4. In the Add list of devices list panel proceed with the following settings:

 1. Type in the Name of the new List of Devices list.